yizhak-lab-ccg/scXpand/docs/index.rst

    uv pip install --upgrade scxpand

-See the `full installation guide <https://scxpand.readthedocs.io/en/latest/installation.html>`_ for detailed setup instructions.
+See the :doc:`installation` for local development setup and other options.

 .. code-block:: python